Jack Driscoll (character): 2005 film

-While writing the screenplay, Driscoll is the first to learn that Denham is taking the crew to an undiscovered island.
-When they reach the island, Ann is kidnapped by the native inhabitants as a sacrifice for Kong, and Driscoll sets out in search for her along with the rest of the crew.
+While writing the screenplay, Jack is the first to learn that Carl is taking the crew to an undiscovered island.
+When they reach the island, Ann is kidnapped by the native inhabitants as a sacrifice for Kong, and Jack sets out in search for her along with the rest of the crew.
 He shows both great amounts of courage and a single-minded determination to find and rescue Ann.
 Of the original party, he is the only member who survived the journey through the island (including attacks by dinosaurs, a giant fish, and giant insects) and did not return to the settlement without rescuing Ann, managing to retrieve her by himself.

-Unlike the original, Driscoll did not continue with Denham or Ann after Kong was brought to New York, but rather continued with the comedy he had dedicated to Ann, nor does Denham give Driscoll credit as being the hero of the adventure at Skull Island.
-Driscoll does, however, come to fear that he has let Ann slip away from him.
+Unlike the original, Jack did not continue with Carl or Ann after Kong was brought to New York, but rather continued with the comedy he had dedicated to Ann, nor does Carl give Jack credit as being the hero of the adventure at Skull Island.
+Jack does, however, come to fear that he has let Ann slip away from him.

-Driscoll realizes before anyone else that Denham's opening is heading for disaster, but cannot do anything to prevent it.
-Discovering that Kong actually recognizes him on sight — and is hellbent on killing him for taking Ann – Driscoll attempts to use that to draw Kong away from Times Square and away from crowds of bystanders.
-Driscoll is nearly killed for his heroic effort, but Ann approaches and stops Kong's rampage, saving Jack's life this time around.
+Jack realizes before anyone else that Carl opening is heading for disaster, but cannot do anything to prevent it.
+Discovering that Kong actually recognizes him on sight — and is hellbent on killing him for taking Ann – Jack attempts to use that to draw Kong away from Times Square and away from crowds of bystanders.
+Jack is nearly killed for his heroic effort, but Ann approaches and stops Kong's rampage, saving Jack's life this time around.

 Jack regains consciousness and rushes into the Empire State Building, taking an elevator to the top of the building.
-When Ann is alone on the Empire State Building after Kong has fallen, she and Driscoll embrace.
+When Ann is alone on the Empire State Building after Kong has fallen, she and Jack embrace.

-Driscoll is also a playable character in the video game Peter Jackson's King Kong: The Official Game of the Movie, along with Kong himself.
+Jack is also a playable character in the video game Peter Jackson's King Kong: The Official Game of the Movie, along with Kong himself.
 In an alternate ending, he saves Kong during the Empire State Building shootout.